lrklochek/Control_System/README.md

 * Binding Posts (4 different colours), Qty 4
 * Dupont Jumper wires

-The following image shows a block diagram for the system.
-Note that the Arduino Serial Plotter is used to display the Temperatures and Setpoints.
-It is also used to generate the following commands:
+The block diagram below shows the interconnection of the boards and thermal chamber.
+Note that the Arduino Serial Plotter is used to display the Temperatures and Setpoints and is also used to generate commands to the Arduino PID Controller.

 <img alt="Block Diagram" src="images/Thermal Chamber PID  Temperature Control_2.jpg">